NormandaleWells/CSn/algorithms-proof/find.md

-If we exit the loop, we have ```i == hi```, and so our invariant becomes ```a[lo,hi) != v```, which, combined with the return statement, establishes one of the operands in the postcondition's disjunction.
+If we exit the loop, we have ```i == hi```, and so our invariant becomes ```a[lo,hi) != v```, which, combined with the return statement, establishes the other part of the postcondition's disjunction.

 The fully annotated code for ```find``` is therefore:
 ```